-Kurt Cobain: 15 facts about the Nirvana legend
+Kurt Cobain: Everything you need to know about the Nirvana legend

 Kurt started singing at the age of two.